Spring, TX Solar Panels

 Get a personalized solar analysis based on your actual home, energy usage, and roof characteristics.

-We’ve mapped every solar installation across the United States to show you how your Spring neighbors are embracing clean energy.
-Explore this interactive map to discover which communities have made the switch to solar power!
+We’ve mapped every solar installation across the United States to bring you this interactive view of Spring, TX.
+Explore the hexagons below to discover how many neighbors in your community have already made the switch to clean energy!

 Leasing Solar Panels

 Spring residents served by CenterPoint Energy have access to Power Purchase Agreements (PPAs) through Palmetto’s LightReach program.
-With a PPA, you pay only for the clean energy your solar panels produce at a fixed rate per kilowatt-hour, typically lower than your current utility rate.
+With a PPA, you pay only for the electricity your solar panels generate at a set rate per kilowatt-hour, rather than paying the full system cost upfront.

 Go solar without the investment